-We consent to the incorporation by reference in this Registration Statement of Jack Henry & Associates, Inc. and Subsidiaries (the "Company") on Form S-4 of our report dated August 18, 1998, appearing in the annual report on Form 10-K of the Company for the year ended June 30, 1998 and to the reference to us under the heading "Experts" in the Proxy Statement/Prospectus, which is a part of this Registration Statement.
+We consent to the incorporation by reference in this Amendment No. 1 to the Registration Statement of Jack Henry & Associates, Inc. and Subsidiaries (the "Company") on Form S-4 of our report dated August 18, 1998, appearing in the annual report on Form 10-K of the Company for the year ended June 30, 1998 and to the reference to us under the heading "Experts" in the Proxy Statement/Prospectus, which is a part of this Amendment No. 1 to the Registration Statement.